WEARING THE NIQAB PROJECT

 Please contact me for copies of these publications if you do not have access to the publishers' databases, and check out my ResearchGate account where the pre-pub article versions are available.

 MY OTHER PROJECTS

-This project focuses on the question of Whiteness/race, which was not addressed in the larger project.
-Dr. Joanna Krotofil (Jagiellonian University) and I trace how Polish White Female Converts strategically deploy their Whiteness in different multiracial and transnational settings.
+The project analyzes how Polish White Female converts strategically perform their Whiteness in different multiracial and transnational settings.
 This project is funded by the 2022 American Academy of Religion Collaborative International Research Grant.
-We have had an article accepted by Sociology of Religion.
+Read the open-access article that discusses the findings in Sociology of Religion!